Your Guide: How to Get into Machine Learning

 Reinforcement Learning

-It uses a table to store and update rewards for different actions.
-This is how the agent learns to make better decisions over time.
+It keeps a table of rewards associated with different actions and updates that table as it goes along.
+This is how the agent learns to pick better actions over time.

 Other Essential Techniques

-There are many more techniques in machine learning beyond these.
-Some of the important ones include:
+There are many more machine-learning tricks than these.
+Some of the most important include:

 • Decision Trees: These guide decision-making by breaking down big problems into smaller steps.